hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 1:14 AM

-So it turns out there is some developement still going on.
+So it turns out there is some development still going on.
 I am just hesitant to peer into the SparkFun forums sometimes.
+Maybe because I fear what I will read about hardware deprecation.

 https://forum.sparkfun.com/viewtopic.php?f=183&t=58462  The Sparkfun boards are running Mbed OS 5, not 6. https://github.com/paulvha/apollo3/tree/master/MBED-BLE